alttch/eva3/doc/sfa/sfa_api.rst

 * **11** API function is called with invalid params

-* **12** API function attempted to create resource which already exists and can't be recreated until deleted/removed deleted at this moment
+* **12** API function attempted to create resource which already exists and can't be recreated until deleted/removed

 * **13** the resource is busy (in use) and can not be accessed/recreated or deleted at this moment